Azure/Azure-DataFactory/Samples/ADFSecurePublish/README.md

 In the KeyVaultName field, add the name of the Key Vault you wish to associate with the environment.
 If you wish to associate a deployment config then enter the name of the file in the DeploymentConfig field.
 If you do not have a deployment config, you can leave this field blank.

-#How to reference Key Vault secrets in your ADF project
+# How to reference Key Vault secrets in your ADF project
 Once the Key Vault that you wish to target has been associated with an environment, you will add your secrets and reference them in your ADF files.
 You can add and view secrets directly through the Azure Key Vault UI: https://ms.portal.azure.com/#blade/HubsExtension/Resources/resourceType/Microsoft.KeyVault%2Fvaults
 Once your secrets are added, you reference them in your ADF files by using the following token:
-“<KeyVault:identifier>” where the identifier corresponds to the name of your Key Vault secret.
+"<KeyVault:identifier>" where the identifier corresponds to the name of your Key Vault secret.
 These tokens can be placed anywhere in your pipelines, tables, linked services or deployment configs and they will be resolved at deployment time.

-#How to do a Secure Publish
+# How to do a Secure Publish
 Right click on the ADF project in Solution Explorer to open the project context menu and click on the first menu item called Secrue Publish.
 This will open the following form:
 ![Alt text](ReadmeResources/Form.PNG)